-Mechanical and Industrial Design Services - Qmax Systems
+Mechanical and Industrial Design Services Enclosures, Thermal, and DFM

 Whether you are developing a ruggedized MIL-STD-810 tactical device, a high-density power inverter, or a sleek IoT wearable, our team bridges the gap between electrical engineering and mechanical execution.
 We focus on the critical intersection of PCB mechanical integration, thermal management, and structural integrity to ensure your product is reliable, manufacturable, and aesthetically aligned with your brand identity.